Why and whence the Hilbert space in quantum theory?: Topology on quantum states

 \section{Topology on quantum states}

-Non"=physicality and non"=mathematicity of prerequisities of the theory (sect.~\ref{intro}) have an impact on the question of a quantum"=state topology, which seems to be a purely formal problem.
+Non"=physicality and non"=mathematicity of prerequisites for the theory (sect.~\ref{intro}) have an impact on the question of a quantum"=state topology, which seems to be entirely a formal problem.
+Why and how should we norm the quantum vectors \cite{ludwig3, ludwig5}?
+To measure (?) the length (?) of quantum state?